cocos/cocos-docs/en/advanced-topics/jsb-sebind.md

 Compared to the previous approachs, the use of the `SE` APIs is greatly reduced, and so is the amount of code.

 ## A more complex binding example

 `sebind` does interface binding on a class-by-class basis.
 Each JS class requires the construction of a corresponding `sebind::class_` instance.
 All class bindings are done through the methods provided by `sebind::class_`.

 In the following, we will familiarize ourselves with the `sebind` binding process by exporting the sample code for the `User` class.

-> Note: The sample code is only used to illustrate the usage of `sebind`, the internal interface design and implementation is not useful in practice.
+> **Note**: The sample code is only used to illustrate the usage of `sebind`, the internal interface design and implementation is not useful in practice.

 ```c++
 class User {